Upcoming Events

 Join Kate and her team to learn about regenerative gardening practices and how to implement them at home.
 Each class will cover a different topic and incorporate some hands-on learning.
 These workshops are designed for ages 16 - adult.
 New and experienced gardeners will enjoy expanding their knowledge and getting their hands dirty.

-• Moisture and irrigation
+Fertility and irrigation needs

 Cost: $25 pp